 You’ll never walk into this northeast Indy brewery and see the same menu twice.
 Bier Brewery, a father-son affair, serves up over 100 different brews annually while keeping the regulars satisfied with their ever-present Obi-Wan Kenobi décor.

-Nestled in the historic neighborhood of Irvington, Black Acre is a small batch, artisan brewery that prides themselves in brewing up some of the best seasonal and specialty ales around.
+Nestled in the historic neighborhood of Irvington, Black Acre is a small batch, artisan brewery that prides itself on brewing some of the best seasonal and specialty ales around.
 This ultra-sleek, upscale brewery is the perfect watering hole for an intimate date or evening out with friends.

-At the forefront of the microbrew scene here in Indy, Brugge has been serving up four house beers since 1990.
-Beware of the Tripel de Riple, a blonde Belgian-style brew with a ten percent alcohol content (limit of two per customer).
-This French Brasserie has a full menu of delectable eats.
-Make sure to try local favorites, the pomme frites and mussel selections.
+At the forefront of the microbrew scene here in Indy Brugge has been serving four house beers since 2005.
+Beware of the Tripel de Ripple, a blonde Belgian-style brew with a ten percent alcohol content (limit of two per customer).
+This French brasserie has a full menu of delectable eats.
+Make sure to try local favorites like pomme frites and mussel selections.

 Cutters is a production brewery dedicated to bringing hard working beer to the masses.

 This independent craft brewery brings eclectic, flavorful beers.
 The aggressively fun results are not for the timid!

 Hands down home to one of the best back patios in the city, FLAT12 is a product of time-tested home brewing.
 Stop by for a delicious lineup of house beers, frequent visits from food trucks, and entertainment.
 Their beers can also be found in restaurants, breweries, and stores around the city.